Chrisa142857/Chrisa142857.github.io/_pages/about.md

 👋 I'm **Ziquan Wei** (魏梓泉 in Chinese).
 A researcher and PhD student supervised by [Dr. Guorong Wu](https://www.acmlab.org/team) at UNC-Chapel Hill.
 I'm meanwhile the system administrator at [ACMLab](https://www.acmlab.org).
 Previously, I obtained a Master's degree supervised by [Prof. Shaoqun Zeng](https://zh.wikipedia.org/wiki/%E6%9B%BE%E7%BB%8D%E7%BE%A4) and a Bachelor's degree supervised by [Prof. Yang Yang](https://scholar.google.com/citations?user=7JLPFHgAAAAJ&hl=zh-CN).

-- 🔭 I’m currently working on modeling neuroimaging with machine learning.
+- 🔭 I’m currently working on building a human connectomics foundation large model with Graph Neural Networks.
 - 🌱 I’m currently learning human brain MRI data processing.
-- 👯 I’m looking to collaborate on structure-function coupling at scalable levels of brain connectome.
+- 👯 I’m looking to collaborate on scaling the human connectomics model.
-- 🤔 I’m looking for help with how to make a time machine.
+- 🤔 I’m dreaming of how to make a time machine.
-- 💬 Ask me about Elo Psy Kongroo.
-- 📫 How to reach me: You can get my LinkedIn, ResearchGate, and Wechat in the top.
+- ⚡ Fun fact: Time machine is not impossible regarding memorable experiences.
 - 😄 Pronouns: Zi-chyuan (/tʃüan/).
-- ⚡ Fun fact: Time machine is not impossible regarding memorable experiences.

-😊 Thank you for reading my profile.

 <details>
 <summary>Powered Since May 2023</summary>